Grieving with Grace

 What is grief?

 You may not realize it, but grief is something we will all experience living in the middle of a global pandemic, even if you are not personally touched by anyone dying.
-We tend to think of grief as being associated specifically with death, like the death of a parent, pet, or role model.
+We tend to think of grief as being associated specifically with death, like the death of a parent, cherished pet, or role model.
 However, grief is related to loss in other forms as well.

 What do we grieve, beyond losing a loved one?